skyzyx/rg35xx-garlicos-macos-instructions/docs/installing-garlicos-single-card.en_us.md

 Each step is explained in English with the corresponding terminal command below it.
 These instructions should work without problem on any modern macOS — with either Intel or Apple Silicon CPUs.
 Tested on macOS Ventura 13.5 on both an Intel i9 chip, and an Apple M1 Max chip.

+> [!CAUTION]
-> **IMPORTANT:** You will end up formatting the `ROMS` partition completely, so it is best to do this before you waste time copying any rom files over.
+> You will end up formatting the `ROMS` partition completely, so it is best to do this before you waste time copying any rom files over.

 ## Prerequisites